Our stewardship program ensures that preserved lands remain protected and healthy forever.

 At the Apshawa Preserve in Passaic County, we are continuing efforts on a 300-acre forest restoration project, where we have installed and now maintain deer fencing, removing invasive species, and planting native trees and shrubs.
 We were awarded a $125,000 grant from the National Forest Foundation for this large-scale reforestation effort, as well as some $20,000 worth of donated plants to enhance the native plant community.
 Efforts to move deer out of the fenced preserve have been largely successful and are continuing.
 More about Apshawa restoration project >>

 In Hunterdon County, we are working to eliminate the invasive Chinese pond mussel, a damaging mollusk that is currently causing serious problems across Europe.
-We are working to develop a management vision for one of our recent land acquisitions, the 230-acre Borgenicht tract in Washington Township, Morris County, now known as the Drakestown Preserve, as well as the magnificent 160-acre Hill and Dale Farm in Tewksbury Township, Hunterdon County.
+We are working to develop a management vision for one of our recent land acquisitions, the 230-acre Borgenicht tract in Washington Township, Morris County, now known as the Maureen Ogden Preserve (formerly the Drakestown Preserve), as well as the magnificent 160-acre Hill and Dale Farm in Tewksbury Township, Hunterdon County.

 We are fortunate to have many volunteers - including employees of New Jersey corporations that sponsor special volunteer days - who assist us with our stewardship work.
 Stewardship volunteers help with many tasks, including blazing trails, picking up litter, removing invasive plants and planting native trees, bushes and flowers.